Ch1ffr3punk/pluto/README.md

 pluto - A Tor Hidden Service SMTP Relay using ORB.
 Tested with [Mini Mailer](https://github.com/Ch1ffr3punk/mmg) and [smtpdump](https://github.com/Ch1ffr3punk/smtpdump).

-A README for how to use the ORB (Onion Reply Block) feature will be added soon.
+The genkeys folder contains a small utility to create the keypair for ORB usage.

-An ORB must be created with minicrypt and contains the .onion email address.
+TLS certificates can be created with openssl.
+$ openssl req -nodes -new -x509 -keyout key.pem -out cert.pem